 4)Invest in Toys

 No matter how relaxed your dog is, investing in chew toys and bones is a sure way to keep them occupied with healthy activities.
 When they get an urge to chew, you can curb destructive behaviors by giving them a bone or stuffed chew toy to play with instead.

 When dogs don’t have a yard, it’s the owner’s duty to make sure they get plenty of time outside to enjoy fresh air and room to run.
 Take your dog to the park for a walk or a play date with another dog at least three times a week.
 Not only will this tire them out physically, it will also put them in a more manageable mood on the days they don’t get as much activity.

+Although living with dogs in an apartment can be difficult, with training it can be a breeze!
 Whether you have a small Chihuahua or a large Husky, you can teach your dog to be a respectful indoor pet.
 By taking the time to give them adequate exercise, mental stimulation, and time to play outside, they can learn how to enjoy their time indoors without being destructive or loud.